GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/intro/index.md

 updated: 2022-08-20
 ---

-This site introduces Manifest Version 3 (V3) for Chrome Extensions.
+This site introduces Manifest V3, short for Manifest Version 3, which is the latest iteration of the Chrome extension platform.
+It shares the background and reasons for introducing Manifest V3 and the vision for the platform's future, along with resources on how to migrate.

-{% Aside 'key-term' %}
+## What is a Manifest?

-An extension _[Manifest][doc-manifest]_ gives the browser information about the extension, such as the most important files and the capabilities the extension might use.
-These capabilities change when a new [Manifest version][manifest-version] number is released.
+An extension [Manifest][doc-manifest] gives the browser information about the extension, such as the most important files and the capabilities the extension might use.
+The extension platform features change when there's a new [Manifest version][manifest-version].

-{% endAside %}
+## Introducing Manifest V3

 Manifest V3 represents one of the most significant shifts in the extensions platform since it launched a decade ago.
 Manifest V3 extensions will enjoy enhancements in security, privacy, and performance; they can also use more contemporary Open Web technologies such as service workers and promises.

-## Learn about Manifest V3
+## Manifest V3 resources

+Manifest V3 is part of a shift in the philosophy behind how we approach end-user security and privacy.
 The following articles provide an overview of Manifest V3, the reasons behind it, and how to approach it:

 [Platform vision][mv3-platform]